A Biselle KlezKamp

 Music (workshop): Instrumental faculty

 Our music workshops give students a hands-on opportunity to learn a variety of pieces and musical styles from our master instructors.
-This year’s program features a day-long exploration of tune types that would have accompanied traditional Eastern European Jewish weddings from the 19th and 20th centuries.
+This year’s program will work in tandem with the dance workshops, with both teaching Eastern Europe repertoire that was considered to be Jewish as well as co-territorial non-Jewish dances performed by Jews.
 Each session will cover different musical styles.

 The dance tempo workshops assume some basic instrumental proficiency but do not require previous knowledge of Yiddish music.
 They will include learning by ear and from printed music, and will include on the spot arranging skills.
 (If you don’t have ear-learning experience but have ever wanted to try learning that way, this is your chance to give it a shot!)

-The slow tempo workshops will cover some of the same repertoire that’s taught in the performance workshop, but will move at a more leisurely pace and assumes less instrumental proficiency.
+The slow tempo workshops will cover some of the same repertoire that’s taught in the dance tempo workshops, but will move at a more leisurely pace and assumes less instrumental proficiency.

 Music workshop schedule: